Erod1513/SpineRigger/ReadMe.md

     this would be a tool that would auto rig the spine

-    * would automatically generate the controls for the spine
+    * would automatically generate the FK controls for the spine
     * would allow you to select the color of your choosing for the controls

     #Update 5/8/25